 However, we would appreciate it if you try to narrow it down according to where the bug appears.

 live-build first bootstraps a basic Debian system with debootstrap.
 If a bug appears here, check if the error is related to a specific Debian package (most likely), or if it is related to the bootstrapping tool itself.

 In both cases, this is not a bug in the live system, but rather in Debian itself and probably we cannot fix it directly.
 Please report such a bug against the bootstrapping tool or the failing package.

 live-build installs additional packages from the Debian archive and depending on the Debian distribution used and the daily archive state, it can fail.
 If a bug appears here, check if the error is also reproducible on a normal system.

 If this is the case, this is not a bug in the live system, but rather in Debian - please report it against the failing package.
 Running debootstrap separately from the Live system build or running lb bootstrap --debug will give you more information.

 Also, if you are using a local mirror and/or any sort of proxy and you are experiencing a problem, please always reproduce it first by bootstrapping from an official mirror.

 If your image does not boot, please report it to the mailing list together with the information requested in Collect information.
 Do not forget to mention, how/when the image failed exactly, whether using virtualization or real hardware.
 If you are using a virtualization technology of any kind, please always run it on real hardware before reporting a bug.
 Providing a screenshot of the failure is also very helpful.

-If a package was successfully installed, but fails while actually running the Live system, this is probably a bug in the live system.
-However:
+If a package was successfully installed, but fails while actually running the Live system, this is probably a bug in live-config.